zklosko/spirit-of-radio/post.md

 ---
 layout: post
-title: News You Can Use!
+title: How to Contribute to the LibreTime Project
 author: Zachary Klosko
 blurb: Of course you'd want to contribute to LibreTime... right?
 Here's some ways we could use your help.
 date: May 22, 2020
 ---

-# How to Contribute to the LibreTime Project

 LibreTime is a community project, maintained by an awesome group of volunteers.
 Being a "free as in freedom" project, we need the help of our users to keep the project going.
 You don't have to know how to write code in order to help.